Follow these steps for metrics creation to improve your team’s sales performance!

 Setting regular performance reviews with sales reps will encourage a culture of accountability.
 Many sales leaders will conduct monthly, quarterly or annual reviews – however, weekly reviews are not uncommon.

 “I think it is a mistake to only look at things on a quarterly basis.
-Week-on-week is also a good metric, although there will be a lot of variability.
-This is especially true in high sales velocity environments” — Steven Benson, CEO of Badger Maps.
+Week-on-week is also a good metric, although there will be a lot of variability,” Steven Benson, CEO of Badger Maps said.

 Sales Assessments vs. Metrics